Avaray/esp32-bme280-micropython-weather-station/README.md

 }
 ```

 If you use BMP280 sensor, the humidity value will be `0`.
+That's because BMP280 sensor does not measure humidity.

 ### Server code